 - 1. Dispensation/Classification Certificate.
 Any individual with a diagnosed permanent physical disability wishing to compete in a Federation licensed competition with a compensatory aid and/or adaptive equipment must obtain a Dispensation/Classification Certificate from the Adaptive Sports Committee, including those individuals with a current Federation or FEI Classification.
 Upon the Committee's approval, a Dispensation/Classification Certificate will be issued by the Federation.
-The Dispensation/Classification Certificate will list all compensatory aids and adaptive equipment allowed the individual while competing.
+The Dispensation/Classification Certificate will be issued by the Federation.
+The Dispensation/Classification Certificate will be issued by the Federation.
+The Dispensation/Classification Certificate will be issued by the Federation or the Dispensation/Classification Certificate and adaptive equipment allowed the individual while competing.
 Other compensatory aids or special equipment not specifically listed on the Dispensation/Classification Certificate are not allowed.
 A copy of the Dispensation/Classification Certificate must be included with the individual's entry.
 The competition manager or secretary shall include a copy attached to all applicable scoring sheets for the judge's reference.
 For instructions on how to apply for the Dispensation Certificate, please refer to GR1312.
 Also see GR1315 for definitions of terms used in this section.
 (Exception: Dispensation/Classification certificates are not required for Breed or Multi-breed restricted or Hunter competitions or classes; Equitation Division classes, Carriage Pleasure Driving Division, or the Open Western Division). - 2.
 In circumstances that fall outside of the dispensation program, a Presidential Modification may be considered.
 Please refer to GR153 and Bylaw 332.1.f.